dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeScanner.md

 **Arguments**

-`occasion` : specifies the occasion for the Tip.
+`occasion` : the occasion of the Tip.

 `message` : the Tip message for the occasion.

 **Code Snippet**